CRogers/baconsnake/readme.md

 Dev Environment
 ---

 To run the game, type `./gulp serve` at the root of the directory.
-The code will be recompiled on the fly and your browser will autoreload when necessary.
+The code and tests will be recompiled on the fly and your browser will autoreload when necessary.
 You can tweak these settings in `gulpfile.coffee`.

-To run the tests:
+The tests should run automatically after changes when running `./gulp serve`, however you can run them sepeartely using `./gulp test`.